-It all started with my friend Gregor posting pictures on Facebook of home baked toast.
+It all started with a friend posting pictures on Facebook of home baked toast.
 Then he posted a picture of home baked rolls, and then of various home baked loaves all of which looked delicious and bakery-window-display-perfect.
 I was full of admiration and praise and made sure to tell him that he could come to my house and bake any time.

 I could have left it at that, moved on and never looked back.
-So my friend Gregor is not only clever and rides his bike to work for an hour and a half; he also bakes the toast for his four kids’ sandwiches himself every other day—like, whatever!
+So my friend is not only clever and rides his bike to work for an hour and a half; he also bakes the toast for his four kids’ sandwiches himself every other day—like, whatever!
 I can live with that.
-My son Leo gets a bish-bash-bosh American sandwich toast with mayonnaise, pfft—stick it together, off we go *by car* to the nursery school that’s three minutes away from here.
+My son gets a bish-bash-bosh American sandwich toast with mayonnaise, pfft—stick it together, off we go *by car* to the nursery school that’s three minutes away from here.
 I don’t care.
 I’m in my pajamas, where’s my coffee, and please don’t talk to me before ten thirty.

 But then Alicia Paulson took this bread-baking thing to a whole new level for me.